A guide to making a work accident claim

-It may be the case that your current home is no longer suitable and cannot be easily altered.
+It may even be the case that your existing home is no longer suitable and cannot be suitably altered.
 In such cases, you may be able to claim for moving costs.

-You can claim for any lost wages if you had to take any time off work.
-You may be able to claim for lost job prospects or a lost promotion if you have had to take a long time off work.
+You can claim for any lost wages if you had to take time off work.

-What benefits can I claim after a work accident?
+Can I claim any other benefits after a work accident?

-- Been sick for four or more days in a row (including weekends)
+- Be off work for 4 or more consecutive days (including weekends)

 - You must also have told your employer, and shown them proof of your injury

-If you were made ill or you now have a disability because of an accident at work, you can claim Industrial Injuries Disablement Benefit (IIDB).
-You can also claim IIDB if your illness or disability was caused over a period of time by working conditions.
+If you are made ill or have a disability because of a work accident, you can claim Industrial Injuries Disablement Benefit (IIDB).

 Are benefits enough?

-No win no fee takes the financial risk out of making a work accident claim.
+No win no fee means there is no financial risk when making a work accident claim.

 There are no legal fees, costs or expenses to pay if your No Win, No Fee claim is not successful.
-At the start of your No Win, No Fee claim, your solicitor will take out Legal Expenses Insurance on your behalf.
+At the start of your No Win, No Fee claim, your personal injury solicitor will take out legal expenses insurance on your behalf.
 If your claim is not successful, all costs ,including the defendant's legal fees, are covered by this insurance policy.